Hōri Ngātai NZ Wars memorial

 Hōri Ngātai memorial, Mission (Old Military) Cemetery, Tauranga.

 Mission Cemetery – also known as Military, or Old Military, Cemetery – is the oldest European burial ground in the Bay of Plenty city of Tauranga.
-Located on Marsh Street at the northern end of Te Papa Peninsula near the harbour bridge, the cemetery is situated on a rocky promontory overlooking the harbour.
+Located on Marsh St at the northern end of Te Papa Peninsula near the harbour bridge, the cemetery is situated on a rocky promontory.
 It stands on the site once occupied by the Ngāi Te Rangi pā of Otamataha.

-The cemetery contains a number of memorials, graves and plaques commemorating men who died on active service in the Tauranga district during the New Zealand Wars.
-This memorial is an exception; it is dedicated to the Ngāi Te Rangi leader Hōri Ngātai, veteran of the battles at Pukehinahina (Gate Pā) and Te Ranga, who was a venerable old man when he died in 1912.
+The cemetery contains a number of memorials, graves and plaques commemorating men who died on active service in the Tauranga areat during the New Zealand Wars.
+This memorial is an exception; it is dedicated to the Ngāi Te Rangi leader Hōri Ngātai, a veteran of the battles at Pukehinahina (Gate Pā) and Te Ranga, who lived until 1912.

 Ngātai fought at Gate Pā on 28–29 April, when Ngāi Te Rangi and their allies, led by Rāwiri Puhirake, inflicted a heavy defeat on imperial and colonial troops.
-He was at Te Ranga two months later, on 21 June, when the British had their revenge.
+He was also at Te Ranga on 21 June, when the British had their revenge.

 Ngātai was true to his word.
-Though he was issued with government arms three years later, when Pirirakau and some Ngāi Te Rangi supported Tauranga Pai Mārire supporters (‘Hauhau’), he took no part in the campaign.
+Though he was issued with arms by the government three years later, when Pirirakau and some Ngāi Te Rangi fought alongside Pai Mārire adherents (‘Hauhau’), he took no part in this campaign.

-In his 70s, Ngātai is said to have related his account of Gate Pā to historian James Cowan in 1901, and New Zealand Wars veteran Captain Gilbert Mair in 1903.
-This second account was published posthumously, in Mair’s 1926 book The Story of Gate Pa.
+Ngātai is said to have related his account of Gate Pā to the historian James Cowan in 1901, and to the New Zealand Wars veteran Captain Gilbert Mair in 1903.
+It appears in Mair’s posthumously published 1926 book, The Story of Gate Pa.

 Ngātai died on 24 August 1912 at his home at Whareroa and is buried at Mission Cemetery.
 This memorial, erected by the government and Tauranga Māori, was unveiled on the site in August 1920.
 Nearby stand memorials to Puhirake and to 14 Māori warriors who died at Te Ranga, all of whom are buried at Mission Cemetery.